ScryEngineering/scrygroup.com/content/tags/gdpr.md

 ---
 name: GDPR
 ---
-General Data Protection Regulation (GDPR) are a set of European Union regulations that apply to data protection and privacy for all individual citizens of the European Union (EU) and the European Economic Area (EEA).
+The General Data Protection Regulation (GDPR) is a set of European Union regulations that apply to data protection and privacy for all individuals citizens of the European Union (EU) and the European Economic Area (EEA).